wertie3020/HiFive-Unmatched-CPU-Cooler/README.md

-### Noctua NF-A4x10 FLX new heatsink
+### Noctua NF-A4x10 FLX new heat-sink

 ## Software
-A list of all the software/website that is used to creat the heatsink.
+A list of all the software/website that is used to creat the heat-sink.
 - FreeCAD
 - PCBway https://www.pcbway.com/
 -